civicteam/civic-pass-next-app-router-demo/README.md

+# Deprecation Notice

+> [!NOTE] The contents of this repo have been moved to [Civic Pass Demos](https://github.com/civicteam/civic-pass-demos)
+>
+>
-This is a tiny demo app showing Civic Pass integration with Next 14.
+# This is a tiny demo app showing Civic Pass integration with Next 14.

 ## Getting Started